Naina22-lab/Glide/README.md

-# 🚗 Full Stack Uber Clone 🚖
+# 🚗 Glide 🚖

 ## 💡 Description

-This **Uber Clone** is a fully functional web application built using the **MERN stack** (MongoDB, Express.js, React, and Node.js).
-The application emulates the core features of the popular ride-hailing service Uber, providing an intuitive user experience for both **users** (passengers) and **captains** (drivers).
+This **Glide** is a fully functional web application built using the **MERN stack** (MongoDB, Express.js, React, and Node.js).
+The application emulates the core features of the popular ride-hailing service Glide, providing an intuitive user experience for both **users** (passengers) and **captains** (drivers).
 It allows users to register, authenticate, book rides, track real-time locations, and manage profiles, while captains can receive ride requests and manage their rides.

-With features like real-time location tracking, Google Maps integration, and a seamless booking system, this Uber clone delivers a high-quality ride-sharing service with all the essentials.
+With features like real-time location tracking, Google Maps integration, and a seamless booking system, this Glide delivers a high-quality ride-sharing service with all the essentials.

 ## 🚀 Main Features